Chobrenga/N64-SpyDVI/README.md

 For V2.1 Select 0.25mm via option, 4-Wire Kelvin Test is still mandatory.
 For V2.2 and beyond vias are 0.3mm minimum, so no special requirements regarding testing.
 This was done to reduce manufacturing costs.

-Hookup schematic for headers can be found on Konrad's [PicoDVI-N64](https://github.com/kbeckmann/PicoDVI-N64).
-The headers are labeled.

 This is not and will not be compatible with the Hispeedido flex cable, even though they have the same number of pins.

 # Credit Given